 Combine the thrill of discovery with some hands-on learning — cleverly disguised as lots of fun — on Hawaii’s two most dynamic islands.

-Start your journey in Oahu unwinding on Waikiki Beach, where you can splash in the warm water, take surfing lessons from Waikiki Beachboys and ride in their outrigger surfing canoes.
+Start your journey in Oahu unwinding on Waikiki Beach, where you can splash in the warm water, take surfing lessons and ride in outrigger surfing canoes.

 Cool off at Island Vintage Shave Ice, which uses local fruit for its colorful syrups that drench heaps of fluffy ice, and at Waikiki Aquarium, where you’ll cross paths with wavy-lipped giant clams, bright corals and reef fish.